 National Energy Education Development Project (NEED)

 A non-profit established by Congressional Resolution in 1980, NEED offers “Infobooks” (short textbook chapters) that marry energy topics with lesson/activity plans.
 The lessons are "aligned" with state standards.
 Teachers can order kits for demonstrations and interactive projects.
-In Massachusetts, the organization also holds local workshops sponsored by the Cape Light Compact, NSTAR and Columbia Gas.
+In Massachusetts, the organization also holds local workshops sponsored by the the Cape Light Compact, Columbia Gas of Massachusetts, National Grid, and Northeast Utilities (NSTAR and WMECO).

 Connecticut Energy Education